assarbad/dotfiles/README.rst

     - If neither ``$(whoami)@$(hostname -s)`` nor ``$(hostname -f)`` existed (or if neither was executable), a script named after the domain (see above; example ``_.domain.tld``) would also be taken into account.
+* an executable file named ``POST`` that will always be executed if it exists and passed the appropriate ``TGTDIR`` environment variable.
+  It gets executed _after_ all other customizations, including all the customization.

 Testing without overwriting ``$HOME``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~